epinter/sfse-clib-template/README.md

 - [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/)
 - [CommonLibSF](https://github.com/Starfield-Reverse-Engineering/CommonLibSF)

+#### ***CommonLibSF***

+To use CommonLibSF as a git-submodule instead of overlay-ports, clone it to extern/CommonLibSF and edit vcpkg.json removing "commonlibsf" and adding its dependencies.

 ## ***Building***

 In `Developer Command Prompt for VS 2022` or `Developer PowerShell for VS 2022`, run: